Xyphnos/SSSF_Deck_Builder_Project/README.md

 ## Things to note

-to run this locally, you want to download the localBranch version, as pBranch version has different urls for jelastic.
+To run this locally, you want to download the localBranch version, as pBranch version has different urls for jelastic.

 ### To use